 Social Reporting Widgets

-Within Dashboard there a group of widgets designed specifically to further analyse social media results.
+Within Dashboard there is a group of widgets designed specifically to further analyze social media results.
 These include insights into:

 Social Reach vs Social Volume